Sibling conflict: a survival guide for parents

 Be consistent when sibling conflict occurs

 If your children start to fight over an activity, don’t shout or get into a debate or join in the argument, just tell them to stop.
 And if they don’t, apply a suitable consequence immediately.
 Take the activity away for five minutes, or use Quiet Time or Time Out for more aggressive behaviour.
 Children are quick learners and if you are consistent, they will reduce behaviour that doesn’t have a good pay-off.
-(See The secret of calm parenting.)
+(See Why consistency matters.)

 Help children learn to manage their feelings